AaliyahBeg/AaliyahBeg/README.md

 ⚡ ASE 6-months Intern'24 @ ServiceNow <br>
 ⚡ SRFP Intern'23 @ SPL, KCIS, LTRC, IIITH <br>
 ⚡ SIH Winner'22 <br>
-⚡ I'm currently working with The Girl Code as a Chapter Intern and Girl Code It Pune as a Graphic Designing Lead, both for the cause of empowering women in tech and creating a healthy and amazing community for the same. <br>
+⚡ Worked with The Girl Code as a Chapter Intern and Girl Code It Pune as a Graphic Designing Lead, both for the cause of empowering women in tech and creating a healthy and amazing community for the same. <br>
 ⚡ Passionate Artist, have had newspaper mention in the Hindustan Times for winning the HT Pace Challenge. <br>
 ⚡ Awarded Scholarship to attend the Harvard WECode Conference 2022 and 2023. <br>